arjungulzzz/ErrorAnalysis/README.md

 #### 1. Fetching a List of Logs (Flat View)

 This is the standard request for a paginated list of logs. `groupBy` is empty.
+The `chartBreakdownFields` array tells the backend which breakdowns to calculate.

 **Request (`/v1/logs`)**:
 ```json